auth-global/self-documenting-cryptography/README.md

     The application of contextual parameters to password hashing is an idea I originated independently.
 Though I don't have any references at hand, it also feels like an idea that probably isn't exactly entirely novel.
 In any case, the use of contextual parameters during password hashing is not widely practiced or advocated for.

     On the other hand, the interrelated ideas of cryptoacoustics and self-documenting cryptography feels rather novel to me.
 I still find parts of the idea surprising.
 To me, the trick feels vaguely reminscient of the [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem).

+[^group_operation]: This also works when any kind of easily invertible group operation is used to perturb the state machine.